 Province or territory Data limitation Prince Edward Island Due to COVID-19, the November 2020 Physiotherapy Competency Exam was cancelled, thereby preventing some new applicants from becoming licensed in 2020.
 This could account for decreased inflow numbers in 2020.
-Nova Scotia In 2019, the Nova Scotia College of Physiotherapists implemented a new identifier in its annual submission to CIHI, limiting the ability to analyze the flow of PTs in and out of Nova Scotia between 2018 and 2019.
-In 2019, Employment Status data was not reported due to data quality issues.
-Quebec The Ordre professionnel de la physiothérapie du Québec (OPPQ) provided its 2018 data after the cut-off date.
-Thus, the Supply and Workforce of PTs in Quebec increased between 2017 and 2018.
-The fluctuation is also attributed to the implementation of a new database.
+Nova Scotia Inflow and renewal for 2019 and outflow for 2018 in Nova Scotia were not available due to the Nova Scotia College of Physiotherapists implementing a new identifier in its annual submission to CIHI, limiting the ability to analyze flow of PTs.
+In 2019, Employment Status and Workforce data was not reported due to a high proportion of missing values.
+Quebec Fluctuations in Supply and Workforce between 2017 and 2018 can be attributed to 2018 data being provided after the cut-off date and the implementation of a new database by Ordre professionnel de la physiothérapie du Québec (OPPQ).
 Comparisons should be made with caution.
-In 2019, Employment Status was unavailable; therefore, workforce information could not be reported.
+In 2019, Employment Status was unavailable; therefore, Workforce data could not be reported.
 In Quebec, there are 2 types of physiotherapy professionals: PTs and physiotherapy technologists (Phys.
 T.).
 Physiotherapy technologists are not included in Quebec's PT data.
-At the end of 2022-2023, there were 3,154 physiotherapy technologists registered with the OPPQ.
-The 2020, 2021 and 2022 PT supply data for Quebec does not include return-to-practice data.
-Manitoba The 2020, 2021 and 2022 PT supply data for Manitoba does not include return-to-practice data.
-British Columbia Due to COVID-19, the November 2020 Physiotherapy Competency Exam was cancelled, thereby preventing some new applicants from becoming licensed in 2020.
-This could account for decreased inflow numbers in 2020.
+At the end of 2023-2024, there were 3,183 physiotherapy technologists registered with the OPPQ.
+Yukon In 2023, the Yukon undertook a data enhancement procedure.
+Previous years' data (i.e., data from 2014 to 2022) should be used with caution when compared with 2023 data.